MANJURUL13673/Basic-Javascript-Tutorial/README.md

 - let - let maintain block scope.
 It works as local block of code `{}` or global in a function totally depends on you.
 - var - var maintain functional scope. wheather we declares it, it always works as global variable for a function.<br>

-<i>Caution: We should try to do not use var unless the variable is completely global.</i><br>
+<i>Caution: We should try to do not use var unless the variable is completely global in a function.</i><br>

 If we try to access local variable from outside of it's decleration scope then it gives an error.

 <b>File: scope.js</b>
 ## Scope
-- If we redeclare a let then it will not change in the outer block.<br>
+- If we redeclare a let then it will not change in the outer block.
 ```
 let King = 'John'
 if(true)